manojk0303/TRIO-USE/README.md

-DIFFICULTIES : At the begining we messed up with the api and finnaly found out these .Especially  we can't joke api which gives a joke , all the joke api gives a sentence and names it as joke .
+DIFFICULTIES : At the begining we messed up with the api and finnaly found out these .Especially  we can't find a joke api which gives a joke , all the joke api gives a sentence and names it as joke .
 After going  through lot of dippression in joke api we finnally finished the project .
 But not actually finished , we have planned to create a web app but due to lack of time we finished using python .